Sherbrooke Forest East Walking Track

 Starting in Belgrave

-Public transport from Melbourne makes it a breeze to come visit the hills for a day, or more.
+Public transport from Melbourne makes it a breeze to come to visit the hills for a day or more.
 If you are starting the walk from Belgrave, the simplest access is:

 Come out of the station (on the side the buses leave from), cross the road carefully and walk down by Puffing Billy station on Old Monbulk Road and continue up the road until you come to the end by Coles Ridge Track.
 The trail can be walked from either direction – heading up Coles Ridge track will take you to Grants Picnic ground after about 2km’s where there is a cafe or walking down Welch Track to follow in an anti-clockwise direction.
 (Please see the map).

 Download the Mapp App, it works via GPS and is a good app to have on a phone or tablet.